TanzimBinSaleh/Financial-Markets-Streaming-Analytics/README.md

-# 📊 Real-Time Financial Market Sentiment Analysis
+# 📊 WallStreetBets Subreddit Real-Time Analytics Pipeline

 **A production-ready streaming analytics system that processes live financial discussions from Reddit's WallStreetBets community using Apache Kafka, PySpark, and Elasticsearch to identify trending stocks and market sentiment patterns.**